Mid Wales RED SQUIRREL Project

 Partnership - who are we?

-The Mid Wales Red Squirrel Project is a partnership of Carmarthenshire, Powys and Ceredigion County Councils, Foresty Commission Wales, Countryside Council for Wales, Wildlife Trust of South and West Wales, Brecknock Wildlife Trust, National Trust, private forest managers and interested individuals.
+The Mid Wales Red Squirrel Project is a partnership of Carmarthenshire, Powys and Ceredigion County Councils, Natural Resources Wales, Wildlife Trust of South and West Wales, Brecknock Wildlife Trust, National Trust, private forest managers and interested individuals.
 The group was established in 2002.

 During two survey periods over 18 months a targeted trapping programme resulted in a number red (and grey) squirrels being trapped.
 DNA analysis revealed four different mitochondrial DNA haplotypes within the mid Wales population.
 A haplotype is a genetic marker that can provide useful information on the genetic make-up and ancestry of a population of a particular species.
 From the mid Wales red squirrel population three of the four haplotypes had been previously recorded in Wales however this was the first time their presence had been recorded within a single locality and two of the haplotypes would appear to be unique to the mid Wales population.
 The results of genetic analysis have implications for both the conservation of local populations and the conservation of red squirrels in Wales as a whole.